dgxianxin/Second-Brain/Help T/Start here.md

 If you want a more thorough introduction, including a bit about our philosophy, check out [[Obsidian]].

-And if you'd like a gentle introduction, or just want to get started but don't know how, head over to [[Basic note taking]].
+And if you'd like a gentle introduction, or just want to get started but don't know how, head over to [[Basic Note Taking]].

 ## Workflows